Take Action at the Cancer Center

-The UI Cancer Center partially or fully supports a number of institutional shared resources that provide its members access to state-of-the-art instrumentation, methodology, and expertise that are essential to understanding the biology and clinical manifestations of cancer.
+The University of Illinois Cancer Center partially or fully supports a number of institutional shared resources that provide its members access to state-of-the-art instrumentation, methodology, and expertise that are essential to understanding the biology and clinical manifestations of cancer.

-The following facilities and resources are accessible to all UI Cancer Center members:
+The following facilities and resources are supported by the University of Illinois Cancer Center and accessible to all Cancer Center members.

 Biostatistics Shared Resource Core (BSR)

-In February 2020, the Biostatistics Shared Resource Core (BSR) of UI Cancer Center was established under the direction of Zhengjia (Nelson) Chen, PhD.
-BSR is composed of a group of experienced faculty and dedicated staff whose mission is to provide outstanding statistical and analytic support of UI Cancer Center research projects across its three research programs (Cancer Biology, Translational Oncology, and Cancer Prevention & Control).
+In February 2020, the Biostatistics Shared Resource Core (BSR) of University of Illinois Cancer Center was established under the direction of Zhengjia (Nelson) Chen, PhD.
+BSR is composed of a group of experienced faculty and dedicated staff whose mission is to provide outstanding statistical and analytic support of University of Illinois Cancer Center research projects across its three research programs (Cancer Biology, Translational Oncology, and Cancer Prevention & Control).

 Flow Cytometry Shared Resource (FCSR)